fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 A book has a `title`, a `description` and a `cover` (all required) and it can have multiple `authors`.

-We are thus dealing with a one-to-many relationship between agents and authors (each author is represented by a single agent, but an agent represents many authors) and a many-to-many relationship between authors and books (a book can have multiple authors and an author can have multiple books).
+We have a one-to-many relationship between agents and authors (each author is represented by a single agent, but an agent represents many authors) and a many-to-many relationship between authors and books (a book can have multiple authors and an author can have multiple books).
 The schema also implies an indirect many-to-many relationship between agents and books (a book written by multiple authors can, in principle, have more than one agent responsible for it, and an agent is typically responsible for many books).

 ## PostgreSQL and sqlc configuration